-$$F{LC} = \frac{1}{2 \pi \sqrt{L_o C_o}}$$ (16)
+$$F{LC} = \frac{1}{2 \pi \sqrt{L_o C_o}}$$ (17)

-Figure 13 shows gain and phase of the LC filter.
+Figure 14 shows gain and phase of the LC filter.
 Since we already have 180° phase shift from the output filter alone, the system runs the risk of being unstable.

-Fig. 13.
+Fig. 14.
 Gain and Phase of LC filter

-The IR3842W uses a voltage-type error amplifier with high-gain (110dB) and wide-bandwidth.
+The IR3856 uses a voltage-type error amplifier with high-gain (110dB) and wide-bandwidth.
 The output of the amplifier is available for DC gain control and AC phase compensation.

-The error amplifier can be compensated either in type II or type III compensation.
+The error amplifier can be compensated either in Type-II or Type-III compensation.

-Local feedback with Type II compensation is shown in Fig. 14.
+Local feedback with Type-II compensation is shown in figure 14.

 This method requires that the output capacitor should have enough ESR to satisfy stability requirements.
-In general the output capacitor's ESR generates a zero typically at 5kHz to 50kHz which is essential for an acceptable phase margin.
+In general, for Type-II compensation the output capacitor's ESR generates a zero typically at 5kHz to 50kHz which is essential for an acceptable phase margin.